jakehewetttttt/In-n-Out-Build-Your-Burger/README.md

-File Structure
+FILE STRUCTURE
-index.html → Main homepage with welcome and start button

-about.html → Information about In-N-Out
+-index.html → Main homepage with welcome and start button -about.html → Information about In-N-Out

-order.html → Burger builder interface with ingredient selections

-secret.html → Special secret burger page
+-order.html → Burger builder interface with ingredient selections -secret.html → Special secret burger page

-styles.css → Stylesheet for the entire site’s look and feel

-script.js → Handles user input, burger building logic, and price calculation
+-styles.css → Stylesheet for the entire site’s look and feel -script.js → Handles user input, burger building logic, and price calculation

-Credits & Resources
+CREDITS AND RESOURCES
 Logos and images from official In-N-Out and free image sites.

-Code assisted by ChatGPT for
+CODE ASSISTED BY CHATGPT
 1.<!--AI used to display the selected burger ingredients and update the total price-->
 2.<!-- AI used for the syntax to create the images that are displayed -->

-Inspiration from course materials and web tutorials.
+3. <!--AI used for syntax of the button to get to and create the secret menu-->

+Inspiration came from my last project for the AP test the mcdoanlds menu but this time as In n Out with some differnt changes